 It’s true that Bangladesh has several sectors providing wages.
 And all of them are not going to be neck to neck.
 So let’s justify the average monthly wages of key sectors in Bangladesh.

 Minimum wage and average wage are not the same.
 Minimum wage means the lowest wage that a worker deserves and is permitted by the government in Bangladesh.
-Meanwhile, average wage is the typical wage that a huge group of workers get.
+Meanwhile, average wage is the typical wage that a huge group of workers get, which can further be analyzed as the average salary in Bangladesh for different professions across sectors like IT, healthcare, education, and manufacturing.

 What Is the Living Wage in Bangladesh?

 With a living wage, workers can afford their basic needs, like food, housing, and healthcare.
-Well, the required estimated living wage for a four-member family is BDT 25,497 a month.
+Well, the required estimated living wage for a family of 4 with 1.58 workers is BDT 39,762 per month.

 Living wage can help workers to stay out of poverty.
 So the minimum wage should be set high enough for workers to meet their needs.
 The gap between minimum wage and average wage shows a difference between the legal mandatory wage and typical workers’ wage.
 But the gap between minimum wage and living wage reflects how the legal minimum wage fails to cover essential needs.